xukaili/CandiHap/Linux/README.md

 </br>

 ## To Install __`R`__ for Linux system
-First of all, please install the R software environment as follows:</br>
 ```
    1. Open an internet browser and go to link: https://www.r-project.org
    2. Click the "download R" link in the middle of the page under "Getting Started."